-The nervous system is divided into the central nervous system (CNS) that includes the brain and spinal cord, and the peripheral nervous system (PNS) comprising cranial nerves and spinal nerves.
+The nervous system is divided into the central nervous system (CNS), which includes the brain and spinal cord, and the peripheral nervous system (PNS), comprising cranial nerves and spinal nerves.
 The brain consists of two regions:

 Receptor and effector organs

-Receptor organs, which include the ears, eyes and muscles, collect information (stimuli).
+Receptor organs, including the ears, eyes and muscles, collect information (stimuli).
 The CNS then interprets this information and sends it back to 'effector' organs which carry out the body's response to the stimuli.
-Some actions are mostly automatic, such as the stretch/reflex involved in the leg muscles when jumping, but others appear to be more interpreted by the brain, like fatigue signals.
+Some actions are primarily automatic, such as the stretch/reflex involved in the leg muscles when jumping, but others appear to be more interpreted by the brain, like fatigue signals.

-Research indicates that prolonged sports involvement influences the way the CNS 'controls' muscular recruitment and patterning.
+Research indicates that prolonged sports involvement influences how the CNS 'controls' muscular recruitment and patterning.

-Researchers from Finland (Eloranta 2003) investigated the influence of sports background on leg muscle coordination during concentric and drop vertical jumps.
+Researchers from Finland (Eloranta 2003) investigated the influence of sports background on leg muscle coordination during concentric and dropped vertical jumps.
 They discovered that the CNS influenced the firing and recruitment patterns of the sports participants' muscles.
 They attributed these differences to the individuals' sport's specifics and the effect years of training had on the CNS.

 They went on to conclude that, "Prolonged training in a specific sport will cause the central nervous system to program muscle coordination according to the demands of that sport" and also added, "the learned skill-reflex of the CNS seems to interfere in the performance of another task".

 CNS training and 'quickness.'

 However, CNS fatigue will slow the excitation speed, particularly within fast-twitch fibres, which fatigue much more rapidly than slow-twitch fibres.
 Consequently, Bompa believes exercises should only be performed as long as 'quickness' is possible.

 Potentiation involves creating a set of stimulatory circumstances within the muscle firing complex that boosts neural excitation, motor unit and muscle fibre recruitment and reduce inhibition.
 Lifting weights before a plyometric workout (complex training) has been shown to enhance the plyometric activity's performance.
 However, any potentiating activity must not fatigue the CNS: otherwise, the reverse effect will be experienced.